 Learn more about PrEP.

-Fucking with someone who is undetectable will significantly reduce your risk of HIV, but remember, someone's viral load can go up and down even if they are on treatment.
-Unless you know a person well, it’s hard to know for sure what their HIV status is, or whether they are undetectable.
-Until you know someone really well, it’s safest to use protection when you are having sex.
+Fucking with someone who is undetectable will reduce your risk of HIV to a negligible level (so small as to not be worth considering), but remember, someone's viral load can go up and down even if they are on treatment.
+Unless you know a person well, it’s hard to know for sure what their HIV status is, or whether they are undetectable, so it’s safest to use protection when you are having sex.

 If you haven’t already, take a look at the recently launched safe sex campaign GRUNT developed by PASH.tm (the Peer Advocacy Network for the Sexual Health of Trans Masculinities).
 In the words of the campaign: